OnDemand Portal

 If accessing from off-campus, the TAMU VPN is needed.

-You can go directly to the Grace or Terra portal using one of the following URLs:
+You can go directly to any of the portals using one of the following URLs:

 https://portal-aces.hprc.tamu.edu